janeczku/haproxy-acme-validation-plugin/README.md

 We are ready to create our certificate.
 Let's roll!

-What happens here is, we invoke the `letsencrypt` client with the [webroot method](https://letsencrypt.readthedocs.org/en/latest/using.html#webroot) and pass our email address and the `WEBROOT` path configured in the Lua plugin.
-The domain validation is then be performed against the running HAProxy instance.
+We invoke the `letsencrypt` client with the [webroot method](https://letsencrypt.readthedocs.org/en/latest/using.html#webroot).
+`--webroot-path` must be set to the value of the `chroot` parameter in your `haproxy.cfg`.
+If you are not running HAProxy chrooted you need to set it to the value of the `non_chroot_webroot` parameter configured in the Lua plugin.

 	$ sudo ./letsencrypt-auto certonly --text --webroot --webroot-path \
-	  /var/temp -d www.example.com --renew-by-default --agree-tos \
+	  /var/lib/haproxy -d www.example.com --renew-by-default --agree-tos \
 	  --email your@email.com

 Next, concat the certificate chain and private key to a `PEM` file suitable for HAProxy: